 Tollens’ test, also known as a silver-mirror test, is a qualitative laboratory test that is used to differentiate between an aldehyde and a ketone.
 It uses the fact that aldehydes can be more easily oxidized than ketones.
 This test cannot distinguish between an aldehyde and an α-hydroxy ketone (e.g., hydroxy acetone) [1-4].

 The history of this reaction goes back to 1882 when a work done by German chemist Bernard Tollens was published in a German journal.

 Examples of Tollens’ Test

 Tollens reagent is a mild oxidizing chemical reagent that is used in the Tollens’ test.
 It is a colorless, basic, and aqueous solution containing silver ions coordinated to ammonia, forming a diaminesilver(I) complex [Ag(NH3)2]+.
 Tollens’ reagent is prepared using a two-step procedure.
 During the process, two events occur.
 First, the aldehyde gets converted into carbon dioxide.
 Second, the Ag+ ions are reduced to Ag metal, which leaves a shiny appearance inside the test tube, indicating a positive result [1-3].

 Q.1.
 Why does fructose reduce Tollens’ reagent?

 Ans.
-In aqueous solution, fructose is enolized and converted into aldehyde in basic medium.
+In an aqueous solution, fructose is enolized and converted into aldehyde in a basic medium.
 As aldehydes generally reduce Tollen’s reagent, thus fructose also reduces Tollen’s reagent.